hendrtd/comp-2210/docs/modules/m0/hands-on/vocareum.md

 Access](https://www.aubookstore.com/t-Textbook_AllAccess.aspx) program.
 Do
 **not** go to the Vocareum website directly to sign up or pay.
-Instead, your Vocareum account will be automatically created when you access the Vocareum activity on the next page in this module and enter the access code that was given to you in an email from the AU Bookstore.
+Instead, your Vocareum account will be automatically created when you access the Vocareum activity via the "Load in a New Window" button at the bottom of this page.
+This will load Vocareum and you will be prompted to enter the access code that was given to you in an email from the AU Bookstore.
 This will not only activate your Vocareum account, but it will also link your Vocareum account to your Canvas account, and will automatically post the scores you earn in Vocareum to the Canvas gradebook for this course.

 # Using Vocareum